quicwg/base-drafts/draft-ietf-quic-transport.md

 Connection establishment implicitly provides address validation for both endpoints.
-In particular, receipt of a packet protected with Handshake keys confirms that the peer received an endpoint's Initial packet.
-Once an endpoint has successfully processed a Handshake packet from the peer, it can consider the peer's address to have been validated.
+In particular, receipt of a packet protected with Handshake keys confirms that the peer successfully processed an Initial packet.
+Once an endpoint has successfully processed a Handshake packet from the peer, it can consider the peer address to have been validated.

 Additionally, an endpoint MAY consider the peer address validated if the peer uses a connection ID chosen by the endpoint and the connection ID contains at